 - Use a pizza peel if you have one, it can make transferring the sourdough loaves to the oven quick and easy, reducing the likelihood of burns and keeps more steam in the oven.

-Need A Sourdough Recipe?
+Need A Sourdough Bread Recipe?

 Recommended Equipment